bitwarden/help/_articles/organizations/managing-users.md

 1. Login to your [Web Vault](https://vault.bitwarden.com){:target="\_blank"} and open your Organization.
 2. In your Organization, open the **Manage** tab and select **People** from the left menu.
-3. On the **People** screen, hover over the user you want to remove and select the gear dropdown.
+3. Select the users you want to remove from the Organization and use the {% icon fa-cog %} gear dropdown to {% icon fa-times %} **Remove**:
-4. From the gear dropdown, select the **Remove** option.

-{% image organizations/org-people-options-updated-overlay.png Remove a user %}
+{% image organizations/org-people-bulkremove.png Remove Users %}

 ### Deleting User Accounts